 What Platform Data information is shared with third parties?

-Eyeota shares Platform Data with technology platform partners who provide online advertising services to marketers, advertisers and online publishers.
-For a full list of the organizations that receive Platform Data from Eyeota directly, please refer to Eyeota’s demand side integration list here.
+Eyeota shares Platform Data with partners who provide online advertising services to marketers, advertisers and online publishers.
+For a full list of the organizations that receive Platform Data from Eyeota directly, please refer to Eyeota's Integration list here.
 We will endeavor to keep this list updated on a regular basis as our partners may change from time to time.

 Reporting is also an integral part of Eyeota's business.
 Under contract, our clients and data providers receive periodic operational reports for performance tracking and billing and auditing.
 We also generate reports that provide insights on the popularity and usage of the aggregated data, such as the number of data subjects that appear in a segment, in aggregate.
 The reports are prepared using aggregated Platform Data and contain only pseudonymized data.